evan-freeman/sudoku-archive/README.md

-# sudoku-solver
+# sudoku
-This is my sudoku solver
+This is my sudoku code.